 We enjoy seeing our senior and geriatric patients that often come to us with not one but several significant health problems.
 We can provide diagnostics, treatment, and complete care for many common complex diseases such as Addison’s (hypoadrenocorticism), diabetes, hyperthyroidism, hypothyroidism, immune mediated diseases, Cushing’s disease (hyperadrenocorticism), and lymphosarcoma (also known as lymphoma) to name a few.
 While we are not board certified internal medical specialists, many of these diseases can be readily diagnosed and treated by general practitioners.

 As always, we will incorporate a holistic approach to all complex diseases and cover life style, diet, nutrition, activity, quality of life goals, and all treatment options available to our clients to help them make the best informed decisions on the care for their beloved pets.
+We are well connected within a network of specialists for referral purposes if and when that is indicated.

 Soft Tissue Surgery